Bruxism Treatment

 A bruxism mouth guard costs between $200 and $500.
 This mouthguard will last for years and provide you with total protection against bruxism.
 This reasonable price will prevent you from needing costly dental procedures such as implants and save you thousands.

-If you are tired of dealing with jaw and tooth pain and don’t want to damage your teeth further, contact Advanced Dental Wellness Clinic in Fort Lauderdale, and our highly qualified dentists will treat bruxism in no time!
+If you are tired of dealing with jaw and tooth pain and don’t want to damage your teeth further, contact Advanced Dental office in Fort Lauderdale, and our highly qualified dentists will treat bruxism in no time!